satyamnegi/userAppService/README.md

 * After that click on person-controller and you will be able to see all the API's.

 * Just use the request provided to perform operations.

+* Ui code url is mentioned below, you may check the same to test it from a user interface too.

 #### Front end code for this service